HTMS Sukhothai

 HTMS Sukhothai (FS-442) (เรือหลวงสุโขทัย, RTGS: Ruea Luang Sukhothai) was a corvette of the Ratanakosin class operated by the Royal Thai Navy that was launched in 1986.

 On 18 December 2022 in the Gulf of Thailand, high winds and strong waves caused seawater to flow into the warship; this flooding caused the engines to fail, and the pumps also became unusable.
 Sukhothai continued to take on water until eventually sinking overnight.
 As of 2 March 2023, the Royal Thai Navy had rescued 76 sailors and found 24 dead.
-Five people remained missing.
+An additional five sailors are presumed dead but their bodies were not found.

 Characteristics

 Sukhothai was a Ratanakosin-class corvette.
 The intended role of the Ratanakosin-class vessels was to provide surface-to-surface and surface-to-air missile capability on a highly maneuverable platform.

 The Ratanakosin-class corvettes, of which there were two, were 76.8 m long and 9.6 m wide, and had a displacement of 960 tons at full load.
 The class shares characteristics with the Royal Saudi Navy Badr-class corvette.
 The ship was powered by two diesel engines running two propeller shafts, providing a maximum speed of 26 kn and a range of 3000 nmi at 16 kn.
 The crew complement was 87, of which 15 were officers, plus an expected contingent of flag officer's staff.

 Sukhothai was armed with two quadruple McDonnell Douglas Harpoon anti-ship missile launchers.
 She also had an octuple Selenia's Aspide surface-to-air missile launcher.
 The ship's gunnery was provided by one OTO Melara 76 mm gun supported by a twin Breda 40 mm cannon and a Rheinmetall 20 mm autocannon.
 Her torpedo armament was two triple-Mark 32 Surface Vessel Torpedo Tubes armed with Sting Ray torpedoes.